-The neutron-induced fission data available in G4NDL3.10 is very limited.
-At the time of this writing, there are only data files for seven isotopes of Uranium: U, U, U, U, U, U and U. The origin of the data has not been investigated.
+The neutron-induced fission data available in G4NDL4.5 is limited.
+At the time of this writing, there are only data files for isotopes of radium, actinium, thorium, protactinium and uranium.
+The origin of the data has not been investigated.
 For other isotopes, induced fission will not emit any particles.
 This fission library does not have any spontaneous fission data for isotopes other than the ones listed in section 5.1.
-Photofission has not been implemented in Geant4.
+Photofission has not been implemented in Geant 4.